-Classes are held once per week, 6:30 PM – 9:45 PM from September to May.
-In 2022, the Year One class will meet on Tuesday evenings.
+Academic classes are held once per week, 6:30 PM – 9:45 PM from September to May.
+The Year One cohort beginning in 2024 will meet on Wednesday evenings.

 Class location is at our training facility located at 427 Vaughan Road, Toronto, ON, M6C 2P1.
 TTC access is readily available as is local (free) street parking.

 Distance Learning is available; please contact the administration office for more details.

 The Requirements For Admission Consist of